Jasleen1493/library-management-system/README.md

 <h3>In memory database</h3>
 H2 Database is used for storing and retrieving data saved and fetched from various endpoints.
 When application is up, following URL <b><i>http://localhost:8080/h2-console</i></b> gives a view of database layout.<br>
-Schema name : telna
+Schema name : synthesis
-Tables : User, Usage
+Tables : User, Book, Issue

 <h3>Test cases</h3>